 As a healthcare provider, the integrity of you and your business depends on your ability to protect patient information.
 It is your responsibility to ensure the security of your medical devices, but it is not only you that is affected should a breach or attack occur.
 While instrumental in providing quality service, the medical devices you use come with security risks.

 Fortunately, for this reason, there are several guidelines and requirements that must be followed to ensure the security of these devices.
 Even so, there are some additional practices you should implement to guarantee the protection of the information contained in your medical devices.
+As medical technology and telehealth services grow more popular, security is more important than ever.

 Before getting into how secure your devices are and how to improve upon them, it is vital to recognize the security challenges faced when using medical devices.
 There are four significant challenges that you will experience while handling medical device security: